SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/CollectionTypes.rst

 Swift's array type is written as ``Array<SomeType>``, where ``SomeType`` is the kind of thing that the array will be allowed to store.
-This might be ``String``, or ``Int``, or indeed any other valid type in Swift (including types that you define yourself, as described in :doc:`CustomTypes`, and also protocol types, as described in :doc:`Protocols`).
+This might be ``String``, or ``Int``, or indeed any other valid type in Swift (including types that you define yourself, as described in :doc:`ClassesAndStructures`, and also protocol types, as described in :doc:`Protocols`).

 Here's an example, which creates an array called ``shoppingList`` to store ``String`` values: